Autodesk/sydevs/getting_started/part01.md

 Now download and extract a SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases) (version 0.4.1 or later).
 Choose a zip file that matches your operating system and C++ compiler.
 On Windows, prefer archives with the suffix `_All` to those that end with `_Debug` or `_Release`.

-In the extracted archive should be folder with a name similar to `sydevs-v0.4.1` (the version number may be different).
+In the extracted package should be folder with a name similar to `sydevs-v0.4.1` (the version number may be different).
 Copy this folder into `external` folder of your project.
 The resulting directory structure should be as follows (except possibly with a different version number in the `sydevs-v0.4.1` folder name).
 The `core`, `systems` and `time` folders should each contain a number of header files, and the `lib` folder should contain several pre-compiled libraries.
 ```
 sydevs_examples/
     bin/